 \subsection{GDM-based DDPG With LLMs Interaction for Joint Resource Allocation}

-DRL provides a compelling solution for solving resource allocation problems, given its capacity to learn optimal policies from high-dimensional state and action spaces~\cite{luong2019applications}.
-Within the realm of DRL, DDPG stands out for its effectiveness in handling continuous action spaces, attributed to its utilization of an actor-critic architecture that facilitates stable learning~\cite{lillicrap2015continuous,luong2019applications}.
-In our problem~\eqref{optimization}, the action space comprises both continuous and discrete variables, culminating in a hybrid action space~\cite{9757749}.
-To navigate this complexity, one could manipulate the continuous action space to select discrete actions~\cite{9757749,10032267}, e.g., by generating a $10$-dimensional action vector with values ranging between $0$ and $1$, and subsequently choosing the action corresponding to the position of the maximum value.
-This methodology is plausible due to the continuous relaxation of discrete action spaces, allowing gradient-based optimization methods, like DDPG, to operate.
-By doing so, we aim to effectively handle high-dimensional hybrid action spaces, thus improving learning accuracy and efficiency.
-We incorporate a DDPG architecture, integrated with a GDM for the actor network.
-Additionally, we embed fixed Q-targets strategy to mitigate the risk of destabilized Q-values updating~\cite{hasselt2010double}.
-In the following, we explain the action, state, reward, and network training functions of our G-DDPG with LLMs interaction algorithm respectively.
+DRL provides an effective solution for resource allocation problems {due to its capacity to learn optimal policies in high-dimensional state and action spaces}~\cite{luong2019applications}.
+Within DRL, DDPG excels in handling continuous action spaces with its actor-critic architecture that ensures stable learning~\cite{lillicrap2015continuous,luong2019applications}.
+Our problem~\eqref{optimization} involves a hybrid action space of continuous and discrete variables~\cite{9757749}.
+To manage this, we manipulate the continuous action space to select discrete actions~\cite{9757749,10032267}, such as generating a 10-dimensional action vector with values between 0 and 1 and then choosing the action corresponding to the maximum value.
+This approach leverages the continuous relaxation of discrete action spaces, enabling gradient-based optimization methods like DDPG to function effectively~\cite{9757749,10032267}.
+We incorporate a DDPG architecture integrated with a GDM for the actor-network and use a fixed Q-targets strategy to stabilize Q-value updates~\cite{hasselt2010double}.
+In the following, we explain the action, state, reward, and network training functions of our G-DDPG with the LLMs interaction algorithm.